 Total Amount Due $ZZZ,ZZZ

-This schedule is beneficial in helping the owner to understand the overall cash needed to pay principle as it is due in the future.
+This schedule is beneficial in helping the owner to understand the overall cash needed to pay principal as it is due in the future.
 This cash must come from either earnings, sale of equity via stock, or other borrowings of money whether short term or long term.

 By using notes such as these illustrated above, the owner can refer to them for help in evaluating his overall situation related to long term debt.

 Long term debt is one of the many tools available to finance a business operation.
 For accounting purposes, long term debt is divided into two primary components, that which is due in the upcoming year (current portion of long term liabilities) and the remaining portion.
 Long-term liabilities are grouped together in the Liabilities section of the balance sheet and can be organized in several different presentation formats.
 For the small business owner, use the asset matching format as it provides more flexibility in understanding the relationships of the debt to the corresponding assets purchased with that financial instrument.
-Use notes to assist you in evaluating your debt, notes should include schedules that break out the respective notes via the respective groups and a final note related to the actual payout of principle in incremental periods.
+Use notes to assist you in evaluating your debt, notes should include schedules that break out the respective notes via the respective groups and a final note related to the actual payout of principal in incremental periods.
 If properly presented, an owner can easily evaluate their financial status related to long term liabilities.
 Act on Knowledge.

 If you have any comments or questions, e-mail me at dave (insert the usual ‘at’ symbol) businessecon.org.
 I would love to hear from you.
 If interested in my help as an accountant or consultant, contact me through the ‘My Services’ page in the footer.